S.African anti-apartheid veteran Ebrahim dies aged 84

 – ‘Assaulted, starved in prison’ –

-He was arrested in 1963 and imprisoned on Robben Island, where he studied alongside Mandela and shared a cell with former president Jacob Zuma.
+He was arrested in 1963 and imprisoned on Robben Island, where he studied alongside Mandela and shared a cell with Jacob Zuma, who would later become president.

 “In prison we were assaulted, starved, under-clothed and exposed to bitter cold weather,” he wrote later in a memoir.

 “We were sworn at and humiliated in the most degrading manner.
 We broke stones and ate a measly meal.

 “For years we were made to stand stark naked for long periods of time in an open courtyard, sometimes in biting cold weather.
 One of my close friends died of exposure.”

 Nonetheless, Ebrahim used his prison days to obtain two university degrees.